 We may have put the rabbit test behind us, but modern EPTs still largely rely on some of the same principles the wheat and barley test employed in ancient Egypt.
 The tests detect the presence of hCG by pitting human body fluids against other biological elements and observing the results.

-For more information about babies, bunnies and modern medical science, explore the links on the next page.
+For more information about babies, bunnies and modern medical science, explore the links below.